marcelthole/laminas-filter/docs/book/v3/standard-filters.md

 ## MonthSelect

-`Laminas\Filter\MonthSelect` allows you to filter a month and year value into a hyphen dash string.
+`Laminas\Filter\MonthSelect` allows you to filter a month and year value into a dash separated string.

 ### Supported Options